What happened on this day, September 13 in Formula 1 history? Find out interesting facts and stories about Formula 1 on this day.

 Stirling Moss delivered a commanding win at the 1959 Italian Grand Prix, finishing nearly a minute ahead of Ferrari driver Phil Hill and his Cooper teammate Jack Brabham.
 Hill briefly took the lead but pitted midway through the race, anticipating Moss to do the same.
 However, Moss stayed out, confident in his tyres, and comfortably secured victory ahead of Hill and Brabham.

-The combined efforts of Brabham and Moss during the race, plus Maurice Trintignant, Bruce McLaren and Masten Gregory over the season were enough to secure the 1959 Constructors’ Championship for the Cooper team at race end.
+The combined efforts of Brabham and Moss during the race, plus Maurice Trintignant, Bruce McLaren and Masten Gregory over the season were enough to secure the 1959 Constructors’ Championship for the Cooper team at the final race of the season in December.

 1981